FBLA: History

+The concept of FBLA was created by Hamden L. Forkner Sr. of Columbia University in 1937.
+The National Council for business Education recognized FBLA in 1940, and the first high school chapter was founded on February 3, 1942.

+In 1997, the first president and CEO of the FBLA, Edward Miller, retired.
+FBLA raised $350,000 for March of Dimes in 2011.

 Governance

 The organization is governed by its board of directors, which consists of the CEO, business leaders, state educators, business education teachers, and the two division national presidents.

-FBLA's membership is represented by the FBLA Middle School, FBLA High School and FBLA Collegiate divisions.
-FBLA High School and FBLA Collegiate each have different member-elected national officer teams.
-The national officers are elected by voting delegates at the annual National Leadership Conference (NLC) and installed during the Awards of Excellence Program.

-The FBLA High School officer team consists of a president, secretary, treasurer, parliamentarian, and five vice presidents representing each region.
-The FBLA Collegiate officer teams consist of a president, executive vice president, vice president of communication, vice president of financial development, vice president of membership, and parliamentarian.
-FBLA Collegiate is not segmented regionally.

-FBLA Middle School and FBLA High School divide the United States into five administrative regions.
+FBLA Middle School and FBLA High School divide the United States into five administrative regions through the 2025-26 membership year.
 These regions are Western, Mountain Plains, North Central, Southern, and Eastern.
+Starting with the 2026-27 membership year, the four administrative regions are Eastern, Southern, Central, and Western.

+FBLA is governed by a structured set of bylaws that ensure consistent oversight and clear accountability across the organization.
+The FBLA Board of Directors operates under corporate bylaws that define its authority, responsibilities, and governance practices.
+In addition, each division of FBLA is governed by its own division bylaws, which outline division-specific policies, leadership structures, and operational procedures.
+Together, these bylaws provide a comprehensive governance framework that supports FBLA’s mission and organizational integrity at all levels.

-Each state has what is called a State Chapter, which has its own State Officer Team.
-The roles in each State Officer Team vary by state, but each usually consists of a President, Vice President, Secretary, Treasurer, and Parliamentarian.
-Some also have Historians, Webmasters, and Reporters.
+Each state has what is called a state chapter, which has its own state officer team.
+The roles in each state officer team vary by state, but each usually consists of a president, vice president, secretary, treasurer, and parliamentarian.
+Some also have historians, webmasters, and reporters.

-Some states are then divided into regions, districts, or areas.
-These are often governed by an elected official who serves on the State Officer Team.
-Just like the national regional executive boards, there are small-scale boards in most regions, districts, and/or areas in most states.

-Finally, each chapter has its own officer team.
-Chapter offices vary by chapter.
-While most use a structure similar to that of the national officers, others use a corporate-style structure with offices such as CEO, CIO, etc.

 Structure

-Future Business Leaders of America is one of the largest student organizations in the United States.
-FBLA is composed of four divisions: FBLA Middle School, FBLA High School, FBLA Collegiate, and FBLA Network.
-Each academic division except for FBLA Middle School (the FBLA High School National Officers also represent FBLA Middle School) has their own National Officer team.
+FBLA is composed of three divisions: FBLA Middle School, FBLA High School, and FBLA Collegiate.
+Each division except for FBLA Middle School (the FBLA High School National Officers also represent FBLA Middle School) has their own National Officer team.
 Most states have an FBLA High School and FBLA Collegiate state officer team.
 Some states have FBLA Middle School state officer teams.
-The entire organization contains more than 250,000 members across the four divisions.
+The entire organization contains more than 200,000 members across the three divisions.

+FBLA Middle School

+FBLA's Middle School division introduces middle/junior high school students to the world of business.
+Members can explore careers and research into types of businesses.

 FBLA High School

-FBLA High School is the largest division of FBLA with over 209,000 members.
-FBLA High School is separated into five regions: Eastern, Southern, North Central, Mountain Plains, and Western.
-International chapters are part of the Eastern Region.
+FBLA High School is the largest division of FBLA.
+FBLA High School is separated into four regions: Eastern, Southern, Central, and Western.
 To charter an FBLA state chapter, a state must have at least five local chapters.
-Currently, the states of Georgia and Missouri have the largest membership.
+Currently, the states of Georgia, Pennsylvania, and Missouri have the largest membership.
+Georgia has the largest chapter.